dnguyen800/dnguyen800.github.io/_posts/2019-04-14-thermostat.md

 ### Installation and Smart Home Integration

-The installation process is just as easy as Nest--all steps are covered in the app.
-Labels are included for the thermostat wires.
-There is a compatibility checker section on the Ecobee app to guide Physical installation requires some basic do-it-yourself **DIY** skills like drilling holes and basic electrical wiring.
+The physical installation process is just as easy as Nest--all steps are covered in the mobile app, with instructional videos.
+Labels are included for you to properly label the existing thermostat wires .
+There is a compatibility checker section on the Ecobee app to confirm if your home supports the Ecobee.
+Physical installation requires some basic do-it-yourself **DIY** skills like drilling holes and basic electrical wiring.

 Connecting the occupancy sensors to the Ecobee is incredibly easy.
 Just remove the tape from the battery and the thermostat will detect the sensor and confirm with you to add to your home.

 Ecobee is officially supported by SmartThings and integrates easily using a SmartThings SmartApp.
-Integrating with Home Assistant requires a developer account, which is free.
+Integrating with Home Assistant using the [Ecobee](https://www.home-assistant.io/components/ecobee/) component requires an Ecobee developer account, which is free, and the API key that comes with it.

-Comes with a wall plate to hide the hole or any visible wires.
+Like the Nest, the Ecobee comes with a wall plate to hide the hole or any visible wires from the previous installation.

 <div class="row">